golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% solution %}

-This means, that there is not enough providers on the network.
+This means, that there are not enough providers on the network.

 If you are running Ray on Golem on the testnet (property `network: "goerli"` in the cluster yaml) - most likely all the nodes are busy with requests of other users.

-We are preparing a tool to check providers availability.
+We are preparing a tool to check providers' availability.
 Another solution would be to move to mainnet - we are also working on enabling this option.

-For now the best course of action would be to report the situation on [`#Ray on Golem` discord channel](https://chat.golem.network/) - we will be more than happy to assist.
+For now, the best course of action would be to report the situation on [`#Ray on Golem` discord channel](https://chat.golem.network/) - we will be more than happy to assist.

-Usually testnet isn't busy for a long time - it might be enought to wait a couple minutes.
+Usually, the testnet isn't busy for a long time - it might be enough to wait a couple of minutes.

 {% /solution %}
 {% feedback identifier="ray-node-not-found" /%}